LONG READ: Putin’s babies

 There were 229,700 more deaths between January and November 2020 than in the same period the previous year, an excess mortality rate of more than 13%, according to official figures.

-The sanctions regime and Putin’s efforts to modernise the army since 2011 have also worked against population growth as that led to almost a decade of declining real incomes that also hurts birth rates, which has now turned the natural population growth negative.
+The sanctions regime and Putin’s efforts to modernise the army since 2011 have also worked against population growth, as that led to almost a decade of declining real incomes that also hurt birth rates, which has now turned the natural population growth negative.

-One solution is to attract more migrants and indeed the number of immigrants in the last decade has also ensured that the overall population has continued to grow.
+One solution is to attract more migrants, and indeed the number of immigrants in the last decade has also ensured that the overall population has continued to grow.
 Seasonal workers from other former Soviet republics have flocked to Russia for work, easily the most prosperous of the Former Soviet Union (FSU) countries.

 But the 2020 coronacrisis has brought that to an end.
 The recession meant many jobs disappeared and at the same time the deep devaluation of the ruble against the dollar – migrants almost always send remittances home in dollars – meant that working in Russia became a lot less profitable.

-With 11.6mn foreign-born migrants, as of 2019, mostly from Central Asia, Russia is the second-most immigrated-to country in the world after the United States.
-However, in 2018 the number of migrant didn't compensate for the falling the natural population for the first time.
+With 11.6mn foreign-born migrants, as of 2019, mostly from Central Asia, Russia attracts the second-highest level of immigrants in the world after the United States.
+However, in 2018 the number of migrants didn't compensate for the fall in the natural population for the first time.

-Since then it has gotten worse.
+Since then it has got worse.
 The number of migrants into Russia in 2020 was down by 5mn to 6.3mn people, or half on the previous year, as iterant workers decided to stay at home, or simply couldn't get into the country.
 Russia’s statistics agency said the net inflow of arrivals fell from 167,000 to 69,000 over the first eight months of 2020 as the pandemic took hold.

-And these workers do essential, if unskilled, work, keeping factories, construction sites and farms running among many other task that ordinary Russians don't want to do.
+And these workers do essential, if unskilled, work, keeping factories, construction sites and farms running among many other tasks that ordinary Russians don't want to do.
 Foreign workers in Russia were among those hit hardest by the pandemic.
-One survey showed three in four lost their job or wages during the spring lockdown, compared to 48% of Russians, the Moscow Times reported in December.
+One survey showed three in four lost their job or wages during the spring lockdown, compared with 48% of Russians, the Moscow Times reported in December.

 In the short to medium term Russia’s easiest solution to its demographic problem is to attract more migrants, but it is currently running a deficit.
-In 2021 the birth rate in Russia was an estimated 9.71 per 1,000 population according to the Migration Policy Institute, while the death rate was 13.4 deaths/1,000.
-That leaves a gap of 3.7 people/1,000 – more than the 1.7 additional migrants that arrive per 1,000 people a year.
+In 2021 the birth rate in Russia was an estimated 9.71 per 1,000 population according to the Migration Policy Institute, while the death rate was 13.4 deaths per 1,000.
+That leaves a gap of 3.7 people per 1,000 – more than the 1.7 additional migrants that arrive per 1,000 people a year.
 In other words, the population is shrinking by two people per 1,000 each year, even after counting the migrants into the equation.

-Despite the undeclared war between Russia and Ukraine, the biggest national group is from Ukraine, which account for more than 60% of people applying for citizenship.
-There are some 3mn Ukrainians living and working in Russia today – more than the 2mn working in Poland – and as part of the Kremlin’s strategy to annex the Donbas by stealth the government has recently eased the citizen requirements making it easier to get a passport.
-According to reports earlier this year the authorities in Donbas have made it compulsory to hold a Russian passport to hold some publically funded jobs like a teacher or a doctor.
+Despite the undeclared war between Russia and Ukraine, the biggest national group is from the latter, which account for more than 60% of people applying for citizenship.
+There are some 3mn Ukrainians living and working in Russia today – more than the 2mn working in Poland – and as part of the Kremlin’s strategy to annex the Donbas by stealth the government has recently eased the citizenship requirements, making it easier to get a passport.
+According to reports earlier this year the authorities in Donbas have made it compulsory to hold a Russian passport to hold some publically funded jobs such as teacher or doctor.
 However, even migrants are not going to solve Russia’s falling population problem and what could be done has been done.
 At the end of the day Russia has little choice other than to wait 20 years for the demographic dent to work its way through.